-a.
-Illness, injury or incapacity of the employee.
-The Board reserves the right to require a physician's certification attesting to the illness of incapacity of the claimant and/or inclusive dates of the employee's incapacitation.

-b.
-Illness, injury or incapacity of a member of the immediate family.
-The Board defines "immediate family" to include: the employee's spouse and the following relatives of the employee or the employee's spouse: parents, stepparents, children, stepchildren, children/step children spouses, grandparents, grandchildren, siblings, step siblings and any other family member residing with the employee.
-Any other person whom the employee has legal guardianship or for whom the employee has power of attorney and is the primary caregiver.
-(Note: "Family" for FMLA purposes is more limited)

-c.
-Pregnancy, childbirth, and adoption leave in accordance with this policy.
+- Illness, injury or incapacity of the employee.
+The Board reserves the right to require a physician's certification attesting to the illness of incapacity of the claimant and/or inclusive dates of the employee's incapacitation. - Illness, injury or incapacity of a member of the immediate family.
+The Board defines "immediate family" to include: - The employee's spouse/legal partner and the following relatives of the employee or the employee's spouse/legal partner: parents, stepparents, children, stepchildren, children/step children spouses, grandparents, grandchildren, siblings, step siblings and any other family member residing with the employee. - Any other person whom the employee has legal guardianship or for whom the employee has power of attorney and is the primary caregiver.
+(Note: "Family" for FMLA purposes is more limited) - Pregnancy, childbirth, and adoption leave in accordance with this policy. - Tax investigation. - Court appearances, unless applicable by law, require no leave be charged to the employee. - Wedding or graduation. - Observance of a religious holiday. - Conducting personal business of such a nature that it cannot be performed on a Saturday, Sunday or before/after school hours, including parent-teacher conferences.
+This also includes medical or dental appointments. - Leave under FMLA.